nikitkrsk/Chat-App-Front-End/README.md

-# Example Fe for Chat App BE application
+# Example Front-End for Chat App

+This application is an example for [Chat App Back-End](https://github.com/nikitkrsk/Chat-App)

 ### To start project